Gaur4vGaur/Gaur4vGaur.github.io/_posts/patterns/2023-09-02-choreography-pattern.md

 Now, let's dissect the complexity of this problem statement into its constituent parts, each representing a sub-domain that plays a unique role in designing the entire solution.
 These sub-domains lay the foundation for our Choreography Pattern implementation, as discussed below:

 1. *Job Portal Service* <br>
-Candidates need to sign up as users for the recruitment agency on the front end of Job Portal Service.
+Candidates need to sign up as users for the recruitment agency on the web page of Job Portal Service.
 During registration, they are prompted to provide essential details, outline their preferences, and upload their resumes.
 The service validates the incoming data and stores the information in the candidate database.
 Upon successful registration, it then emits an event, such as `CandidateRegistered`, containing user details.

 2. *Candidate Profile Service* <br>
 The Candidate Profile Service listens for the `CandidateRegistered` event.
 When it receives this event, the service fetches and parses the resume and combines it with the other information provided by the candidate to create a domain model.
 The domain model is not just a simple representation of applicant's data; instead, it categorizes the candidates based on their skill set, experience, and job preferences.
 The service persists this domain model in the candidate profile database, improving the job recommendation engine.
 It then triggers another event, such as `ProfileCreated`.
 This event signals the successful creation of the candidate's profile.